a00908270/masterthesis/thesis.md

 At the same time more and more companies shift their business logic from a monolithic design to microservices.
 Each service is dedicated to a single task that can be developed, deployed, replaced and scaled independently.
 Test results have shown that not only this architecture can help reduce infrastructure costs \cite{villamizar2}\cite{villamizar}, but also reduces complexity of the code base and enables applications to dynamically adjust computing resources on demand \cite{villamizar}.

-The presented project combines these techniques and demonstrates a prototype that is open-source and is supported by common cloud providers.
+The presented project combines these techniques and demonstrates a prototype that is open-source and supported by common cloud providers.
 Developers can integrate their own solutions into the platform or exchange components ad libitum.

 It also integrates with ViNNSL, a descriptive language that does not require programming skills to define, train and evaluate neural networks.